darrpama/SQL2_Info21_v1.0-2/README.md

 ##### 2) Create a stored procedure with an output parameter that outputs a list of names and parameters of all scalar user's SQL functions in the current database.
 Do not output function names without parameters.
 The names and the list of parameters must be in one string.
 The output parameter returns the number of functions found.

-##### 3) Create a stored procedure with output parameter, which destroys all SQL DDL triggers in the current database.
+##### 3) Create a stored procedure with output parameter, which destroys all SQL DML triggers in the current database.
 The output parameter returns the number of destroyed triggers.

 ##### 4) Create a stored procedure with an input parameter that outputs names and descriptions of object types (only stored procedures and scalar functions) that have a string specified by the procedure parameter.